LindaV2023/HomeworkMod3/README.md

 This generator must be able to produce a password between 8 and 129 characters.
 It also must ask the user is they would like lower or upper alpha characters, numbers and/or special symbols, or any combination of those.

+## NOTES
+For the Password Generator to work correctly each time the user must hit "refresh" before starting a new password.

 ## USER STORY

 AS AN employee with access to sensitive data